Attested: Corsula at position 275 in the Ravenna Cosmography

-Where: Probably Walney Island, Cumbria, off Barrow-in-Furness, around SD1868, listed by RC as the first of five ‘islands set variously in the western ocean’.
+Where: Probably Walney Island, Cumbria, off Barrow-in-Furness, around SD1868, listed as the first (and apparently southernmost) of ‘various islands set in the western ocean’.

 Name origin: A diminutive of Latin corsae ‘outer strip in the moulding about a door’, derived from Greek κορση ‘temple, side of forehead’, would be an excellent fit to the shape of Walney Island.

-Notes: The suggestion by R&S that Corsula was corrupted from insula ‘island’ is unnecessary, but the link with carse ‘swamp’ suggested by R&C remains possible.
+Notes: The suggestion by Rivet & Smith that Corsula was corrupted from insula ‘island’ is unnecessary, but the link with carse ‘swamp’ suggested by Richmond & Crawford remains possible; compare Welsh cors, Latin carex, etc, from PIE *kars- ‘to rub, to card wool’.
 If the succeeding name Mona really belonged to Anglesey, maybe Corsula should be sought further south, for example at Holy Island, Anglesey's little outlier, but that seems unlikely.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.
 Last edited 2 May 2020.
 To main Menu